-The Stanislaus County Housing Authority administers the Housing Choice Voucher rental subsidy program for most Stanislaus County jurisdictions, including the City of Turlock.
-The program is a federally funded, locally administered rental assistance program for low-income families, senior citizens, and persons with disabilities.
+The Stanislaus Regional Housing Authority administers the Housing Choice Voucher rental subsidy program for Stanislaus County jurisdictions, including the City of Turlock.
+The program is a federally funded, locally administered rental assistance program for low-income families, senior citizens, persons with disabilities, and veterans.